Cambria coroner: Philadelphia native killed in Hornerstown shooting

 One was a New Year's Day homicide that claimed the life of a 19-year-old Ferndale-area woman.

-Jaydin Sanderson, 19, was found dead inside her Chevy sedan early that morning, police said.
+Jaydin Sanderson was found dead inside her Chevrolet sedan early that morning, police said.
 Investigators are still investigating the case.

-On Monday, a man in his 50s was struck by gunfire near the intersection of Bedford and Horner streets and taken to Memorial Medical Center but refused treatment and left the hospital, police have said.
+On Monday, a man in his 50s was struck by gunfire near the intersection of Bedford and Horner streets and taken to Conemaugh Memorial Medical Center, but refused treatment and left the hospital, police have said.